If you buy products through the links on this page, we may earn a commission. Learn more.

-Turmeric is one of the only plants that offers as many potential benefits as CBD.
+Turmeric is one of the only plants that offer as many potential benefits as CBD.

-That’s why some brands have begun to add turmeric to their CBD capsules to make the most of these two time-tested remedies.
+That’s why some CBD brands have begun to add turmeric to their capsules to make the most of these time-tested natural remedies.
 However, these products are only offered by a few reputable companies so they’re not easy to find.

-To help you make an educated choice, we compared multiple products based on their third-party lab test results, hemp quality, formula, customer reviews, price, and other criteria.
+To help you make an informed choice, we compared multiple products based on their third-party lab test results, hemp quality, formula, customer reviews, price, and other criteria.

 Here are the best CBD turmeric capsules we found.